Skip to content

 Settings that matter more than the venue

-Whichever DEX you pick: stay at 2-5x leverage for the first three months, use isolated margin so one mistake cannot touch the rest of the account, attach a stop-loss at entry (never after), and size so a full stop-out costs 1-2% of your capital.
-Run every planned trade through the position calculator first and check funding before holding overnight.
+For the first three months, stay at 2-5x leverage.
+Use isolated margin so one mistake cannot affect the rest of the account.
+Attach a stop-loss when you enter.
+Size each trade so a full stop costs 1-2% of your capital.
+Use the position calculator for each planned trade.
+Check funding before you hold a position overnight.
 The liquidation guide explains the rules behind these defaults.

 Prefer a centralized exchange instead?

 Two beginner features simply do not exist on-chain yet: copy trading and paper trading.
-If you want to mirror experienced traders with capped risk, Bybit does it best; if you want a full demo account with virtual funds before risking anything, OKX and Binance both offer one inside their futures UIs.
-The trade-off is custody: the exchange holds your funds, you complete KYC, and you trust their solvency.
-Plenty of traders start on a CEX demo and move on-chain once the mechanics click.
+Bybit offers copy trading.
+OKX and Binance offer demo accounts with virtual funds.
+The trade-off is custody.
+The exchange holds your funds.
+You complete KYC and trust its solvency.
+Many traders start on a CEX demo.
+They move on-chain after they learn the trade process.

 Which perp DEX is easiest for a complete beginner?+